KewalinSamart/CPBS7712_Day3/README.md

-# Reconstruct sequence from reads and query for substring
+# Constructing the longest contig containing query sequence from given sequencing reads

 ## Aim
 To construct the longest possible cogtig from given reads containing the query sequence
 ## Description